Cape Verdean Creole: Irregular verbs

-Note.: The verbs stâ and tenê do not have the progressive aspect: forms like *m' stâ tâ stâ or *m' stâ tâ tenê do not exist.
-The verb tenê does not exist in the Barlavento variants.
-In São Vicente and Santo Antão the verb stâ has the form stód for the infinitive, tâ for the imperfective of the present, tív for the perfective of the present, and táva for the imperfective of the past.
+Note.: The verbs sta and tene do not have the progressive aspect: forms like N sta ta sta or *N sta ta tene do not exist.
+The verb tene does not exist in the Barlavento variants.
+In São Vicente and Santo Antão the verb sta has the form stóde for the infinitive, ta for the imperfective of the present, tive for the perfective of the present, and tava for the imperfective of the past.

 Passive

 Cape Verdean Creole has two voices.
 The active voice is used when the subject is explicit.
 The passive voice is used when the subject is indeterminate or unknown.
 There is also two forms for the passive.
-The form for the present is made with the infinitive to which is joined the particle ~du.
-The form for the past is made with the infinitive to which is joined the particle ~da.
+The form for the present is made with the infinitive to which is joined the particle -du.
+The form for the past is made with the infinitive to which is joined the particle -da.
 Ex.: